Primary fuel source for moderate- to high-intensity exercise.

 Metabolic acidosis

 The accumulation of hydrogen ions (H⁺), rather than lactate, is the primary cause of metabolic acidosis.
-These hydrogen ions lower the pH within the muscle, impairing enzyme function and contributing to fatigue.
-Lactate acts as a buffer, helping to reduce the acidity by consuming H⁺ during its conversion back to pyruvate.
+These hydrogen ions lower pH within the muscle, which impairs enzyme function and contributes to fatigue.
+Lactate acts as a buffer by consuming H⁺ when it’s converted back to pyruvate.

 Lactate threshold and OBLA

-The lactate threshold (LT) is the point during exercise at which blood lactate levels begin to rise exponentially.
-It is a critical marker of aerobic fitness and endurance capacity.
+The lactate threshold (LT) is the point during exercise when blood lactate levels begin to rise exponentially.
+It’s a key marker of aerobic fitness and endurance capacity.

-Training effects: Regular endurance and high-intensity training can delay the onset of LT, allowing athletes to perform at higher intensities before lactate accumulation limits performance.
+Training effects: Regular endurance and high-intensity training can delay the onset of LT, allowing athletes to sustain higher intensities before lactate accumulation limits performance.

-OBLA refers to the point where blood lactate reaches a concentration of 4 mmol/L. It is often used as a marker of anaerobic capacity and correlates with exercise fatigue during high-intensity efforts.
+OBLA refers to the point where blood lactate reaches 4 mmol/L. It’s often used as a marker of anaerobic capacity and correlates with fatigue during high-intensity efforts.

 Lactate threshold and OBLA